MBANNAMDI/TO-DO-LIST/README.md

 ## Description

-_{This application allows user to input tasks to been done then it is . }_
+_{This application allows user to input tasks to been done then it is saved to serve as a reminder later . }_

 ## Setup/Installation Requirements